michaelzhiluo/starburst/README.md

 ./real_scripts/cache-images.sh
 ```

 There are a total of four runs - for No-Wait, Constant-Wait, Starburst, and Starburst without a time estimator (No-TE).
-Each run takes ~3-5 hours to complete.
+Each run will submit jobs over a 3 hour time window, taking a total of ~3-5 hours to complete and wait for all jobs to finish.
 Our scripts re-deploys Chakra, the scheduler plugin for  Kubernetes, launches Starburst's higher level scheduler, and the job submission services.

 We note that the runs **must be ran sequentially**, as there is only one cluster.
 To launch our runs:
 ```